rbrenaget/trivium-cipher/README.md

-# Trivium - Software Implementation
+# Trivium - Software Implementations

-In this repository you will find a C implementation of Trivium.
-This implementation is quite similar of the official one that you can find on [eCrypt](https://www.ecrypt.eu.org/stream/e2-trivium.html).
+In this repository you will find a collection of Trivium software implementations.

-This project was a way for me to learn more about bitwise operations and LFSRs in C.

-The next objective is to made the C implementation more generic.

 ## C Implementation

+Simple pure C implementation of Trivium.

 ### Implemented Features